telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-social-stats-page.md

         ...
     });

-Note the functions **buildSocialStatsSeries** and **buildSocialStatsValueAxis**: these define which data views appear in the chart and their styles.
-It is these functions that perform the addition and removal of the dynamic content, and so are called when the chart is created and also whenever the user selects or deselects one of the social networks via the interactive elements located below the chart.
+Note the `buildSocialStatsSeries` and `buildSocialStatsValueAxis` functions.
+These define which data views appear in the chart and their styles.
+It is these functions that perform the addition and removal of the dynamic content, and so are called when the chart is created and also whenever the user selects or deselects one of the social networks through the interactive elements located below the chart.

-These "social tiles" are located below the chart:
+**Figure 2.
+A snapshot of the social tiles**

 ![social-tiles](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/social-tiles.png)

-These tiles are constructed using standard declarative markup in HTML and JavaScript events.
-The HTML is below:
+These tiles are constructed by using standard declarative markup in HTML and JavaScript events.
+The example below demonstrates the HTML.

+###### Example

     <div class="social-tiles">
         <span class="social-tile-wrapper" data-selected="true">